churchlab/UniRep/README.md

 # UniRep, a mLSTM "babbler" deep representation learner for protein engineering informatics.

-We present an interface for training, inferencing reprepresentations, generative modelling aka "babbling", and data management.
-All three architectures (64, 256, and 1900 units) are provided along with the trained architectures, random initializations used for evotuning (to ensure reproducibility) and the evotuned parameters.
+We present an interface for training, inferencing representations, generative modelling aka "babbling", and data management.
+All three architectures (64, 256, and 1900 units) are provided along with the trained architectures, the random initializations used to begin evotuning (to ensure reproducibility) and the evotuned parameters.

 ## Quick-start